Skip to content

 Woodland Cemetery Historic Preservation

-The Woodland Cemetery and African American Burial Ground Historic Preservation Project was formed in the summer of 2020 following the recovery of unmarked graves in Woodland Cemetery.
+The African American Burial Ground, A. P. Calhoun Family Plot, and Woodland Cemetery Historic Preservation Project was formed in the summer of 2020 following the recovery of unmarked graves in the cemetery.
 By early 2021, ground penetrating radar (GPR) identified more than 500 unknown graves, believed to belong to African and African American enslaved persons, sharecroppers, tenant farmers, domestic laborers, convicted laborers, as well as wage workers and their families.
 As we learn more about who might be buried in these graves, the preservation project is also working to research, memorialize, and share the full history of Woodland Cemetery, which was established in 1924 for white employees of Clemson and their immediate families by the Clemson Board of Trustees at the behest of President Walter Riggs.

 The interdisciplinary project team consists of Clemson University faculty, students, and staff; local community leaders and public history professionals; and a Task Force and Legacy Council appointed by the Clemson Board of Trustees.
 The team is also supported by several offices on the Clemson campus.
 Additionally, the team brings in expert consultants from around the nation to offer guidance on this project.